viseshrp/workedon/README.md

 - [dateparser](https://github.com/scrapinghub/dateparser), for an
     amazing date parser.
 This project would not be possible without it.
+- [peewee](https://github.com/coleifer/peewee), for a nice and
+   tiny ORM to interact with sqlite.
 - [Click](https://click.palletsprojects.com), for making writing CLI
     tools a complete pleasure.
 - [jrnl](https://github.com/jrnl-org/jrnl),